 An important question that confronts NLP data scientists is how to convert a body of text into numerical values that can be fed to machine learning and deep learning algorithms.
 Data scientists turn to word embeddings, also known as word vectors, to solve this issue.

 In other words, it is a method that extracts the features of a text to enable us to input them into machine learning models.
-Hence, word embeddings are necessary for training a machine learning model.
+Hence, word embeddings is necessary for training a machine learning model.

 You can use predefined word embeddings or learn them from scratch for a dataset.
 Various word embeddings are available today, including GloVe, TF-IDF, Word2Vec, BERT, ELMO, CountVectorizer, etc.